strimzi/proposals/034-default-to-restricted-pod-security-profile.md

 When OpenShift is detected, the security context will not be set and OpenShift will be able to inject its own security context (unfortunately, the _restricted_ Kubernetes profile is currently not fully compatible with the OpenShift restricted SCC profile).
 That should make sure that Strimzi still runs on OpenShift out of the box without any special changes.

-The default security context will be set only if the user didn't specified custom security context in the custom resource.
+The default security context will be set only if the user didn't specify custom security context in the custom resource.
-In that case, user's configuration will be used.
+In that case, the user's configuration will be used.
 That means that users will be able to also disable the new default settings completely just by setting `securityContext: {}`.
 (However, this would again need to be configured for each container separately).

 As mentioned above, Kaniko does not support running under the _restricted_ profile since it currently needs to run under the `root` user.
 This is because in order to build the new container image it requires to run under the _baseline_ profile.
 Due to this, the operator will not set the restricted security context to the Kaniko pods and they will keep running under the _baseline_ profile.
-Kafka Connect Build - which requires Kaniko - is optional part of Strimzi.
+Kafka Connect Build - which requires Kaniko - is an optional part of Strimzi.
 Users who want to enforce the _restricted_ profile can build the Connect container image with additional plugins using a Dockerfile instead.

 The default security context will be also set in the operator installation files for all our operators (and other components).